di-in-scala/di-in-scala.github.io-sources/_includes/manual.md

 An approach that is often dismissed too easily is doing dependency injection by hand.
 While this requires a bit more typing, when doing things manually you are free from any constraints that a framework may impose, and hence a lot of flexibility is gained.

-When using DI, we have to somehow create (wire) the object graph, that is to create instances of the given classes with the appropriate dependencies.
-When using framework, this task is delegated to a container.
-But nothing keeps us from simple writing the code!
+When using DI, we have to somehow create (wire) the object graph, that is create instances of the given classes with the appropriate dependencies.
+When using a framework, this task is delegated to a container.
+But nothing keeps us from simply writing the code!

 The object graph should be created as late as possible.
-The "end of the world” is the main class of our application.
+This may be, for example, the "end of the world", that is the main class of our application.
 If you have used DI containers before, when using manual DI with or without MacWire, you will soon re-discover the benefits of having a main method in your application.

 To be more specific, here’s a manual-DI version for our example: